Front Durometer Bump Stops for the 5th Gen 4Runner – Built by Toyota enthusiasts for Toyota enthusiasts.

 If you frequently explore trails, desert washboards, tow a trailer or carry heavy loads, odds are you may have bottomed out or are eventually going to bottom out.
 Even if these areas are not a concern, you may bottom out on things like Rail Road tracks, crowned intersections, washouts, and uneven roadways.

 Bottoming out your shocks or components of your suspension may cause short-term damage along with the potential for future catastrophic failure.
 For minimal “insurance” and peace of mind, consider picking up front and rear bump stops for your 4Runner.

-We recently did an overview on the rear Timbren bump stops that we installed on the 4Runner.
-In that overview, we covered many options for bump stops and a pretty decent overview on bump stops in general.
+We recently did an overview of the rear Timbren bump stops that we installed on the 4Runner.
+In that overview, we covered many options for bump stops and a pretty decent overview of bump stops in general.

 Timbren makes a great product but they are pretty pricey.

 Today, we are talking about the front Duro Bumps (Dual Durometer Bump Stops) on the 5th Generation 4Runner.
 You can find a set of these for your 4Runner, Tacoma and other Toyota platforms at ToyotaBumpStops.com.

 These are about less than half the price of its competition and provide just as much, if not higher quality.
 You will get more bang for your buck from the front Duro Bump Stops.

 The front Duro Bumps eliminate the hard bottom out commonly felt with factory rigid stops.
 These bump stops offer a smooth initial contact with a firm mid-section to provide the ultimate bump “stop”.

 You will see no loss in up travel as these are designed/intended to be compressed under the weight of the truck until fully compressed.